fuyinghuang/wdi-project-one-galaxy-wars/README.md

   });
 }
 ```

+## Wins and Blockers
+As my first project, I would say a huge win was to build the game and used HTML, CSS and JavaScript I have learned so far.
+The styling was another big win by using the gif background image of planet, which made the four circles as part of the space.

+The biggest block was to let the four circles lighten one after another instead of lighten at the same time, which was quite challenging at the beginning.
+I couldn't just use setTimeout function which the four circles would still lighten at the same time.

 ### Styling
 Initially, I made four colourful circles for the game and then I switched to the outer space style, with four rotating  plants by using CSS animation.
 From style.css